-The purpose of the Coastal Erosion Planning and Response Act (CEPRA) program is to implement coastal erosion response projects and preferred erosion response solutions, demonstration projects, and related studies to reduce the effects of and understand the processes associated with coastal erosion as it continues to threaten public beaches, coastal natural resource areas, coastal development, public infrastructure, and public and private property.
-Under CEPRA, the General Land Office (GLO) expends funds to support these projects.
-The GLO implements projects and studies through collaboration and cost sharing partnerships with federal, state, and local governments, non-profit organizations, other entities and individuals.
+The purpose of the Coastal Erosion Planning and Response Act (CEPRA) program is to implement coastal erosion response projects and preferred erosion response solutions, demonstration projects, and related studies to reduce the effects of and understand the processes associated with coastal erosion.
+Coastal erosion continues to threaten public beaches, coastal natural resource areas, coastal development, public infrastructure, and public and private property.
+Under CEPRA, the Texas General Land Office (GLO) expends funds to support projects and studies through collaboration and cost sharing partnerships with federal, state, and local governments, non-profit organizations, other entities and individuals.

-CEPRA funds are appropriated by the Legislature on a two-year cycle that coincides with the Texas Legislative biennium.
-The funds are awarded through a competitive application process in which all applications are evaluated by the GLO's CEPRA team.
+CEPRA funds are appropriated by the Legislature on a two-year cycle that coincides with the Texas legislative biennium.
+The funds are awarded through a competitive application process in which all applications are evaluated by the GLO's CEPRA staff.
 Selected projects are approved by the Land Commissioner.
 Projects selected for funding must comply with administrative and budgetary requirements set forth in the CEPRA rules.